syncfusion/ej2-angular-docs/src/documenteditor/document-editor/table.md

 ---
 title: "Tables"
 component: "DocumentEditor"
-description: "Learn how to insert, select, or delete table, row(s), and column(s) in JavaScript document editor."
+description: "Learn how to insert, select, or delete table, row(s), and column(s) in Angular document editor."
 ---

 # Tables

 Tables are an efficient way to present information.
-Document editor can display and edit the tables.
+Document Editor can display and edit the tables.
 You can select and edit tables through keyboard, mouse, or touch interactions.
-Document editor exposes a rich set of APIs to perform these operations programmatically.
+Document Editor exposes a rich set of APIs to perform these operations programmatically.

 ## Create a table